lsds/intravisor/README.md

 # Acknowledgements

-This work was partially funded by the UK Government’s Industrial Strategy Challenge Fund (ISCF) under the Digital Security by Design (DSbD) Programme.
+This work was funded by the UK Government’s Industrial Strategy Challenge Fund (ISCF) under the Digital Security by Design (DSbD) Programme (UKRI grant EP/V000365 “CloudCAP”), and the Technology Innovation Institute (TII) through its Secure Systems Research Center (SSRC).
+It was also supported by JSPS KAKENHI grant number 18KK0310.

 # Paper